 Christopher Bryan was born in London, England, the only son of William Joseph Bryan, a British soldier, and Amy May Bryan.
 He spent his childhood and early adolescence in London, a period that included the whole of World War II.
 He still retains vivid memories of the outbreak of war in September 1939, the London Blitz (1940-1941), and subsequent events such as the dropping of the first atomic bomb.

 He received most of his primary education from Saint Michael’s (Church of England) Primary School in Star Street, near the Edgeware Road.
 After taking the “eleven plus” examination, he was awarded a place at Saint Marylebone Grammar School, which he attended from 1946 to 1954.
-Major influences on him during this period were the poet T. E. Blackburn, who was his form master for a good part of the time, and the historian T. K. Derry.
+Major influences on him during this period were the poet T. E. Blackburn, who was his form master for a good part of the time, and who taught him that poetry matters, and the historian T. K. Derry, who taught him that precision in scholarship matters.

 Christopher Bryan is a sometime Woodward Scholar of Wadham College, Oxford.
 He matriculated in 1954 and went on to graduate successively in the Honour Schools of English Language and Literature (1957) and Theology (1959).
 Throughout this period, the works of C. S. Lewis and Charles Williams were—and continue to be—major influences on him.